Add Trails to Trail Finder

 • CT Trail Finder is an opportunity to contribute to a statewide resource of trails and outdoor resources.

-• Use the option for trail alerts to communicate about closures, flooding, caution such as hunting season and many more.
+• Use the option for trail alerts to communicate about closures, flooding, and cautions such as hunting season and many more.

 • Connect trailside services to trails (economic benefit), coming soon!